azulverdosa/squeaky_bones/README.md

 # Pet Information Database

-> List of dogs and cats and their details, for use as mock data
+> List of dogs and cats and their details, for use as mock data.

 ## Table of Contents